 The following image shows an example of the correlation plot code, which plots the correlations between attributes of different types of cars.

-To get a larger view of the visualizations, minimize the R script editor.
-Like other visuals in Power BI Desktop, you can cross filter the correlation plot by selecting a specific section (such as sports cars) in the donut-shaped visual (the round visual on the right).
+To get a larger view of the visualizations, deselect the R visual or minimize the R script editor.
+Like other visuals in Power BI Desktop, you can cross filter the correlation plot by selecting a specific value, such as Auto or Manual, in the donut chart visual on the right.

 Modify the R script to customize the visual, and take advantage of the power of R by adding parameters to the plotting command.

 corrplot(M, method = "color", tl.cex=0.6, tl.srt = 45, tl.col = "black")

 Change the R script so that the plotting command is as follows: